carbon-language/carbon-lang/flang/documentation/Calls.md

-F18 will manage a pool of trampolines in its runtime support library that can be used to pass internal procedures as effective arguments to targets that might be called with an implicit interface, so that a bare code address is used to represent the effective argument.
+F18 will manage a pool of trampolines in its runtime support library that can be used to pass internal procedures as effective arguments to F77ish procedures, so that a bare code address can serve to represent the effective argument.
 But targets that can only be called with an explicit interface have the option of using a "fat pointer" (or additional argument) to represent a dummy procedure closure so as